taggatron/C1_minitest_revision/README.md

-# Biology B1 Revision Flashcards
+# Chemistry C1 Mini-Test Revision Flashcards

-An interactive web application for studying Biology B1 revision topics through digital flashcards.
+An interactive web application for studying Chemistry C1 mini-test topics through digital flashcards.

 ## Features

-- **16 Biology Questions**: Comprehensive coverage of B1 topics including:
+- **16 Chemistry Questions**: Coverage of key C1 topics including:
-  - Cell biology (eukaryotic/prokaryotic cells)
-  - Microscopy and magnification calculations
+  - Structure of the atom (sub-atomic particles, nucleus)
+  - Development of atomic models (Bohr model)
-  - Enzyme function and optimum conditions
+  - Atomic size and isotopes
-  - Digestive enzymes
+  - Arrangement of elements in the Periodic Table
+  - Group patterns and ion formation (Groups 1 and 6)
+  - Covalent bonding and structure (diamond, graphite, chlorine)
-  - Respiration (aerobic and anaerobic)
+  - Metals vs non-metals and conductivity
-  - Photosynthesis and limiting factors
+  - Changes of state and particle explanations
-  - Percentage calculations

 - **Interactive Flashcards**:
   - Click any card to flip between question and answer